Super Tuscan Wine at Ornellaia Vineyards in Bolgheri

 Of course, your personal taste of wine will defenitely decide which types of red wine you’ll prefere.
 Maybe Super Tuscans isn’t for you?
 I know though that I will try to taste and experience the wines from Ornallaia and other Super Tuscans as often as I can.
 Life is to short not to drink great wine!

-However, there’s some inofficial lists of Super Tuscan Wine and Tuscany Wineries that are common to be known as the best Super Tuscans in the World today.
+However, there’s some inofficial lists of Super Tuscan Wine and Tuscany Wineries that are common to be known as some of the best Super Tuscans in the World today.

 Tenuta San Guido Sassicaia